aws/amazon-chime-sdk-js/demos/browser/README.md

 3. Open http://localhost:8080 in your browser.

+The meeting created with a local server is only available within your browser.

 ### Demo applications

 Browser demo applications are located in the `app` folder.
 Current demos are: